Diesel-Net/automation-station-ci/README.md

 # automation-station-ci
 Automation Station Continuous Integration.
 This repository contains the Ansible and Drone configuration necessary for automatic weekly builds of [Automation Station](https://www.automationstationgame.com/).

-:heart: A big shoutout to the Devs working on [Game-CI](https://game.ci/), wihtout which our CI/CD pipeline complexity would be through the roof.
-This is enabling us to build and compile Unity games with Docker on Linux with ease :tada:
+A big shoutout to the Devs working on [Game-CI](https://game.ci/), wihtout which our CI/CD pipeline complexity would be through the roof.
+This is enabling us to build and compile Unity games with Docker on Linux! :heart:

 ## Notes